 He knew that they hadn’t gone past that morning.
 It had been dry so far and the edges of the prints were ruined a little by rain so they went through before the rain.
 His experience pointed to two or even three days.
-He checked for snapped shoots and sap still being exuded by bruised leaves a little bit and they confirmed his estimate of two to three days.
+He checked for snapped shoots and sap still being exuded by bruised leaves.
+It confirmed his estimate of two to three days.

 Extra Patrols Sent Out

 The Border Scouts followed the tracks north.
-They discovered a camp where at least 200 enemies were staying for a couple of nights.
+They discovered a camp where at least 200 enemy were staying for a couple of nights.
 The Scouts were to report on the enemy movement after moving to different areas.
-By moving ahead of the tracks by helicopter they could get the advantage by knowing they would probably be heading right towards them.
+By moving ahead of the tracks by helicopter they could get the advantage.

 Lieutenant Peele from the Royal Leicesters had taken 18 men and headed off after the enemy.
 The problem was that in the mountainous jungle environment their VHF radios didn’t work at the distance they were at.